user5522/user5522.github.io/index.md

 Welcome to [my very epic website](https://user5522.github.io). here is why it's awesome and why you should be using it:
  - it's open source
- - it has dynamic theming - which means if you have dark theme it will be set to dark theme and the other way arround.
+ - it has dynamic theming - which means if you have dark/light theme enabled the website will be in dark/light theme.
- - it is hosted by github (awesome)
- - it has a minimal theme (more awesome)
+ - it has a minimal theme (awesome)
  - it's fast and responsive (i think)
- - it's built by me!! :)
+ - it's by me :)
-if you are curious about how it's made check out  [this crazy awesome source code](https://github.com/user5522/user5522.github.io) (it's so cool)
+if you are curious about how it's made check out  [this crazy awesome source code](https://github.com/user5522/user5522.github.io) (it's so epic)

-## Brand & identity
+## Identity

-I'm a [tunisia](https://www.google.com/search?q=tunisia)n 15 year old, that is very curious and wants to learn alot of stuff.
+I'm a [tunisia](https://www.google.com/search?q=tunisia)n 15 year old that wants to learn alot of stuff.
 What I have learned by now:
- - Making a discord bot that functions i think, [Vbot](https://discord.com/oauth2/authorize?client_id=771808147530711080&permissions=8&scope=bot+applications.commands)
+ - Making a discord bot that functions (i think), [Vbot](https://discord.com/oauth2/authorize?client_id=771808147530711080&permissions=8&scope=bot+applications.commands)
- - HTML & CSS, I'm pretty OK with them
+ - HTML & CSS
- - AOI.js, very cool and easy-to-use programming language used to make discord bots
+ - AOI.js, a very cool and easy way to discord bots
- - Uhh whatever the heck this is made of
+ - whatever the heck this is made of
  - Making alot of lists :)
- - Designing stuff in Adobe Illustrator (I like designing)
+ - Designing 2D stuff

 ## Who am i